Milan Pizza: Where to Find the Best Pizza in Milan Right Now

 11. Crazy Pizza – Pizza with A Small Performance

-If pizza can be performance art, Crazy Pizza is proof.
-This is designer pizza at its most unapologetic — bold, theatrical, and priced to match the experience.
-You don’t just come here to eat; you come for the show.
-Dough gets dramatically twirled through the air, DJs keep the energy high, and the whole place feels closer to a fashion afterparty than a traditional pizzeria.
+If Milan pizza can be performance art, Crazy Pizza is proof.
+This is designer pizza at its most unapologetic—bold, theatrical, and priced to match.
+You don’t come here just to eat; you come for the show.
+Dough is tossed dramatically through the air, DJs keep the energy high, and the whole place feels closer to a fashion afterparty than a traditional pizzeria.

-I’ve been to Crazy Pizza both in Milan and in Forte dei Marmi, and the Milan location stands out for its atmosphere alone.
-The outdoor seating is beautifully styled with flowers, making it one of the more eye-catching places to sit on a warm evening.
-Prices start around €18 for a Margherita with buffalo mozzarella, but can climb quickly — the Tartufo pizza clocks in at €56, putting it firmly among the most expensive pizzas in Italy.
+I’ve been to Crazy Pizza both in Milan and in Forte dei Marmi, but the Milan location stands out for the atmosphere alone.
+The outdoor seating is styled with flowers and feels especially good on a warm evening.
+Prices start around €18 for a Margherita with buffalo mozzarella and climb quickly—the Tartufo hits €56, putting it among the more expensive Milan pizza experiences.

 Is it where you go for an everyday slice?
 Definitely not.
-But if you’re curious about Milan’s more glamorous side — where food, fashion, and nightlife blur together — Crazy Pizza delivers exactly what it promises.
+But if you’re curious about Milan’s more glamorous side—where food, fashion, and nightlife blur together—this is one of the more memorable ways to experience it.

 12. Crocca – Ultra-Crunchy Pizza With Vintage Charm

 If you’re craving something a little different from Milan’s many Neapolitan-style pies, Crocca is all about texture.
-This small Milan-based chain is known for its exceptionally crunchy pizza, making it a standout if you prefer a crisp bite over a soft, pillowy crust.
+This small Milan-based chain focuses on an ultra-crunchy take on Milan pizza, making it a standout if you prefer a crisp bite over a soft, pillowy crust.

 What really elevates Crocca, though, is the atmosphere.
-The space feels thoughtfully styled rather than purely functional, with paneled wooden walls, shelves of vintage books, and cozy details that give it far more personality than your average pizza shop.
-It’s the kind of place where you linger a bit longer than planned — half for the pizza, half for the surroundings.
+The space feels thoughtfully styled rather than purely functional, with paneled wooden walls, shelves of vintage books, and cozy details that give it far more personality than your average pizzeria.
+It’s the kind of place where you end up lingering a bit longer than planned—half for the pizza, half for the setting.

-Crocca is an easy win if you want to mix up your Milan pizza tour with something texturally distinct, without sacrificing quality or character.
+Crocca is an easy win if you want to mix up your Milan pizza lineup with something texturally distinct, without sacrificing quality or character.

 13. Galli Pizza – Crunchy Pizza In Milan’s Historic Core

-This is hands-down my favorite place for pizza Milan, when I want crunchy pizza.
+This is hands-down my favorite place for Milan pizza when I’m craving something crunchy.
 The crust has that satisfying snap without tipping into dry territory, and the toppings stay refreshingly simple.
-My go-to order is the Pizza Galli, topped with freshly cut tomatoes and generous slices of Parmesan cheese — rich, balanced, and ideal with a cold beer.
+My go-to is the Pizza Galli, topped with freshly sliced tomatoes and generous shavings of Parmesan—rich, balanced, and perfect with a cold beer.

 What really sets Galli apart, though, is the warmth of the staff.
 We’re always greeted with genuine smiles, and more often than not, we’re sent off with a complimentary limoncello at the end of the meal.
-It’s a small gesture, but it’s exactly the kind of touch that makes you want to come back.
+It’s a small touch, but it’s exactly the kind of detail that keeps you coming back.

 14. Pizzeria Starita – A Slice Of Neapolitan History

-Tucked down a small side street near Parco Sempione, Pizzeria Starita is easy to walk past if you’re not looking for it — and that’s part of the charm.
-The dining room is simple and unassuming, because this is a place where the focus has always been on the pizza.
+Tucked down a small side street near Parco Sempione, Pizzeria Starita is easy to miss if you’re not looking for it—and that’s part of the appeal.
+The space is simple and unassuming, because here the focus has always been on the pizza.

 15. Farini Venezia – Venetian Pizza By The Slice Near The Duomo

-If you’re looking for something quick — but still genuinely good — Farini Venezia is an easy win.
-Located just a few minutes’ walk from the Duomo, it works equally well for a fast counter stop or a more relaxed bite at one of the tables.
+If you’re looking for something quick—but still genuinely good—Farini Venezia is an easy win.
+Just a few minutes’ walk from the Duomo, it works equally well for a fast counter stop or a more relaxed bite at one of the tables.

-Farini specializes in Venetian-style pizza and focaccia, with excellent toppings and generous portions.
-Much of it is displayed behind glass counters, and honestly, it’s almost impossible to walk past without stopping.
-This is also one of the rare places in Milan where you’re not forced to order a whole pizza — you can grab a single slice of pizza or topped focaccia, which makes it ideal for a snack, a light lunch, or a mid-walk refuel.
+Farini specializes in Venetian-style Milan pizza and focaccia, with excellent toppings and generous portions.
+Most of it is displayed behind glass counters, and honestly, it’s hard to walk past without stopping.
+This is also one of the rare places in Milan where you’re not committed to a full pizza—you can grab a single slice or a piece of focaccia, which makes it ideal for a quick lunch or a mid-day break.

 Pizza Milan FAQs: What To Know Before You Order